pghacking/awesome-postgres-hacking/README.md

 * [Posting Your Patch On pgsql-hackers](https://rhaas.blogspot.com/2024/08/posting-your-patch-on-pgsql-hackers.html) - Robert Haas
 * [Will Postgres development rely on mailing lists forever?](https://vondra.me/posts/will-postgres-rely-on-mailing-lists-forever/) - Tomas Vondra
 * [Understanding the Postgres Hackers Mailing List Language](https://www.crunchydata.com/blog/understanding-the-postgres-hackers-mailing-list) - Greg Sabino Mullane
+* Tip: you get moderated if you post to more than one mailing list on the same message.

 ### Parser